Text-to-Speech (TTS)

 Technology that converts text data into speech.
 Foundation technology for screen readers and voice assistants.

-Text-to-Speech (TTS) is technology that converts text data into human speech.
-It is widely used as the foundation for screen readers, voice assistants (Siri, Alexa), and navigation systems.
+Text-to-Speech (TTS) is a technology that converts text data into human speech.
+It is used across a wide range of applications including screen readers, voice assistants (Siri, Alexa, Google Assistant), car navigation systems, and e-book narration features.
+For users with visual impairments, TTS is an essential means of accessing web content.